Web of Suspicion

 Web of Suspicion is a 1959 British crime film directed by Max Varnel and starring Philip Friend and Susan Beaumont.
-It was produced by the Danziger Brothers.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

-Premise
+Plot

 Schoolteacher Bradley Wells is wrongly accused of murdering a girl pupil, and is nearly lynched by angry townspeople.
 With the help of his art teacher girlfriend Janet he discovers the real murderer, and works with Janet to clear his name and save the school from another tragedy.